 Can Beard Oil Stimulate Growth Of Head Hair?

-There’s not much evidence to suggest that beard oil stimulates the growth of beard hair either.
-It isn’t a benefit that I focus on.
+No. There is no evidence to suggest that beard oil stimulates the growth of head hair.

 Beard oil has revolutionized beard grooming – just not for this reason.

 Can I Use Hair Products On Beard Hair?

 This one I’ve already kind of answered.
 But just to emphasize it, no you probably can’t.